Create your own modules in NodeJS

 node samples/grading-example.js

 We started our journey into NodeJS by using two modules that are 'built-in' to it.
 The fs and http modules come with NodeJS when you install it.
 Then we used NPM to install modules that help us work with markdown files (the gray-matter and markdown-it packages).
-Finally, we created our own module and used it in the grading-example program.
+Finally, we created our own custom module, and used it in the grading-example program.

 Create a markdown-helpers module